surveyjs/survey-library/.github/issue_template.md

-### Are you requesting a feature, reporting a bug or ask a question?
+### Are you requesting a feature, reporting a bug or asking a question?